Owning property in a place we have lovingly christened The Lowcountry is clearly going to involve a conversation about tropical events.

 When working with homebuyers, a critical segment of our process is to examine these maps to assess the real risk of flood, and also to acquire flood insurance rates from insurance providers.

 Flood zone maps are updated every few years to provide greater accuracy, however a hindrance in the 2004 Charleston County maps is that they were based primarily on storm surge from a Category 3 hurricane – certainly an understandable concern, however they did not adequately address potential flooding from more regular events like heavy rainfall.
 The flood zone maps for Charleston County are set to be updated with more broadly expansive data in 2021, resulting in changes in designation for many areas.

-How to Acquire Flood Insurance in Charleston
+How to Acquire Flood Insurance

 Once the flood zone of a property is known, we then seek guidance from insurance providers.
 Homebuyers in AE/VE that are using a mortgage to purchase a home will almost certainly be required to carry a flood insurance policy, even if the home’s first floor is well above the base flood elevation (BFE).
 Those purchasing without a mortgage in AE/VE are advised acquire a flood policy as well.

 Homes that are minimal risk in AE – that is, elevated well above the BFE – may see rates as low as $500/year.
 Older homes at or below BFE may see rates double, even triple that, or more.
 Sometimes the risks and costs are acceptable, sometimes they are not.

 Homeowners in an X flood zone may also purchase flood insurance, often for very reasonable rates.

 While the FEMA flood zone maps indicate the BFE of an area, they must be paired with an assessment of the home itself – that is, how high the first floor is above the BFE.
 The instrument that insurance companies use is the Flood Elevation Certificate – an official document from a licensed surveyor indicating the exact height of the structure.